 It was crowded in the subway and all the seats were taken.
-I was standing in the middle of the subway car, holding on to a metal pole, when I noticed the man seated in front of me.
+I was standing in the middle of the subway car holding on to a metal pole when I noticed the man seated in front of me.
 Red in the face, he was talking angrily to John, jerking his head to his left.
 I looked at the person beside him, lips were moving, but the lips had lipstick.
 I don’t think her name was John.

 The heated conversation went on.
-He said, “Shut up!” then he said, “No you shut up!”
+He said, “Shut up!” then he said again, “No you shut up!”
 I was praying that he’d go, “Sorry for the inconvenience, but I was practicing for my acting class,” or “You just got punk’d!”
 Then again, I thought, I’m in New York, weirdos are normal, hell, psychos are normal.

 I didn’t think about leaving the car and getting on the next train.
 I just stood there and hoped that he wouldn’t attack me.
 When he left, some people let out a sigh of relief, but most were in deep spaced out silence as though they were so used to seeing a guy argue with himself.

 Check out my other blog categories.

 If you like this post, please subscribe to this blog.
-Follow Ja on Twitter: ageofthediary.
+Ja is also on Twitter, Facebook, Tumblr, Bloglovin (for blog, for Tumblr).
 Email Ja at: email@example.com.

 Note: For some entries in this blog, a few names and details have been deliberately and willingly changed by the author.
 This is a personal decision made by the author for specific reasons known to her and is not an endorsement for censorship.